 Your life insurance premiums must be current at the time of the ABO application.
 If you are on sick leave and have allowed your coverage to default to the Company-provided amount, you are only eligible to receive ABO benefits on that coverage amount.
 After an ABO payout, you are no longer permitted to change life insurance coverage levels.
 Employees who have irrevocably assigned their life insurance benefits (as explained below) are not eligible for ABO benefits.
-Contact HR Services for information and assistance in filing an application for an ABO.
-Click on the "Start a Chat" button on the top of this page.
+Contact the Benefit Service Center for information and assistance in filing an application for an ABO.